 It is important to to drink water during any exercise to prevent your body from getting dehydrated – this is especially important during hot weather.

-Drinking water is essential during any form of exercise because it helps rid your body of the toxins that are released from your muscles.
-It also helps replenish your the water lost as sweat.
+Drinking water is essential during any form of exercise as it helps rid your body of the toxins that are released from your muscles.
+It also helps replenish any water that is lost as sweat.
 Your muscles can get dehydrated and start to cramp if you don’t take in enough water.